cjwirth/RichEditorView/README.md

 RichEditorView is a simple, modular, drop-in UIView subclass for Rich Text Editing.

-Written in Swift 1.2 (Xcode 6.3)
+Written in **Swift 2.0** (Xcode 7.0 beta 7A120f)

-Supports iOS 8 through Cocoapods, or iOS 7 by including the source in your project.
+Supports iOS 8 and 9 through Cocoapods, or iOS 7 by including the source in your project.

 - _Looking for Android?
 Check out_ [wasabeef/richeditor-android](https://github.com/wasabeef/richeditor-android)